anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that the Join Proxy is neglected in the figure as not needed by the registrar-agent.
 The registrar-agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the registrar-agent and the domain registrar.
 The addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar as described in {{RFC8995}}.
-To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM
+To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM:

 * uses existing endpoints were the required functionality is provided
 * enhances existing with new supported media types, e.g., for JWS voucher
 * defines new endpoints were additional functionality is required, e.g., for wrapped certification request.